Assistantship in Research

 Assistants in research are normally expected to devote approximately 20 hours per week to the research activities of the principal investigator with whom they are working.
 In 2013-14, full-time assistants in research for the academic year receive a salary of $25,170(1).
 This compensation is taxable.
 The hours worked are arranged by the department but in such a way as to constitute an integral part of the student's training.
 The student is expected, in addition, to carry on a full program of study.

 - In some cases graduate students are assigned to federal research contracts that mandate "E-Verification" of the student.
 You can find out more about the E-Verify process by visiting the university's Human Resources home page.

 Summer research salaries are paid in addition to the amounts noted above.
 Some departments pay as much as $8,000 each summer for full-time work on research grants.

-1 Effective 9/1/13, there will not be a differential between pre-general and post-general rates for Assistantships in Research and Assistantships in Instruction.
+1 Effective 9/1/13, there will not be an AR salary differential between pre-general and post-general students.